Autism therapies: Sensory integration

 Unusual responses to sensory stimuli are more common and prominent in children with autism, although there is not good evidence that sensory symptoms differentiate autism from other developmental disorders.
 Several therapies have been developed to treat sensory processing disorder (SPD).
 Some of these treatments (for example, sensorimotor handling) have a questionable rationale and have no empirical evidence.
 Other treatments have been studied, with small positive outcomes, but few conclusions can be drawn due to methodological problems with the studies.
 These treatments include prism lenses, physical exercise, auditory integration training, and sensory stimulation or inhibition techniques such as "deep pressure"—firm touch pressure applied either manually or via an apparatus such as a hug machine or a pressure garment.
 Weighted vests, a popular deep-pressure therapy, have only a limited amount of scientific research available, which on balance indicates that the therapy is ineffective.
 Although replicable treatments have been described and valid outcome measures are known, gaps exist in knowledge related to SPD and therapy.
 In a 2011 Cochrane review, no evidence was found to support the use of auditory integration training as an ASD treatment method.
 Because empirical support is limited, systematic evaluation is needed if these interventions are used.

-The term multisensory integration in simple terms means the ability to use all of ones senses to accomplish a task.
-Occupational therapists sometimes prescribe sensory treatments for children with Autism however in general there has been little or no scientific evidence of effectiveness.
+The term multisensory integration, in simple terms, means the ability to use all of one's senses to accomplish a task.
+Occupational therapists sometimes prescribe sensory treatments for children with autism.
+However, in general, there has been little or no scientific evidence of effectiveness.